unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 {
   "sync": {
     "url": "!!!COPY YOUR WEB APP URL HERE!!!!!"
-  },
-  "network": {
-    "access_points": [
-      {
-        "ssid": "Your WIFI SSID",
-        "password": "WIFI PASSWORD"
   }
-    ]
 }
-}
 ```

 Save the file to the sd card.
 Safely remove the card from the PC and then you place the SD card back to the writerDeck.
 After that you should have your Google Sync working with the writerDeck.

 While you are on the writerDeck.
 Press "ESC" on the keyboard then press "S" to see if it is working.
+Make sure to have the wifi information set before the sync.

 **NOTE THAT WIFI IS LIMITED TO 2.4 Ghz.
 ESP32 doesn't support 5 Ghz wifi at this moment**